ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/_includes/warning.md

 {% note info %}

-The `ydbops` utility is in active development.
+The `ydbops` utility is under active development.
+Although backward-incompatible changes are unlikely, they may still occur.

-We will do our best to maintain backwards compatibility, but breaking changes may still occur.

 {% endnote %}